 Rodent poisons or “rodenticides” are used widely to help homeowners, businesses and building owners combat rodent infestations, but can lead to unintentional (secondary) poisoning of non-target wildlife.
-Anticoagulant rodenticides are typically the most common type of rodenticide used.
-When ingested the poison causes internal bleeding and because it does not kill the rodent immediately the dying animal can be easily taken as prey by raptors (e.g., owls) or predatory mammals, which then ingest the poison during consumption.
+Second-generation anticoagulant rodenticides (SGARs) were typically the most common type of rodenticide used by pest management professionals.
+When ingested, the poison causes internal bleeding, and it does not kill the rodent immediately.
+The dying animal can be taken as prey by raptors (e.g., owls) or predatory mammals, who are then poisoned during consumption.

-On October 9, 2020, the City passed a motion to ban the use of rodenticides on all City-owned properties and have since replaced rodenticide bait boxes with snap trap boxes.
-As the ability to regulate rodenticide use more widely within communities falls within the jurisdiction of the Province, the City sent a letter to the Minister of Environment and Climate Change Strategy in support for a BC-wide anticoagulant rodenticide ban.
+On October 9, 2020, the City passed a motion to ban the use of anticoagulant rodenticides on all City-owned properties and has since replaced rodenticide bait boxes with snap trap boxes.
+As the ability to regulate rodenticide use more widely within communities falls within the jurisdiction of the Province, the City sent a letter to the Minister of Environment and Climate Change Strategy in support of a BC-wide anticoagulant rodenticide ban.

 How you can help

 This is the number one rule to prevent unwanted wildlife or rodents from hanging around your home.
 Do not actively put out feed for wildlife, and also eliminate attractants like pet food/water dishes, fish ponds, spillage from bird feeders, fruit trees, uncovered compost bins, and unsecured garbage or food waste bins.